Paratopic Review

 Much like a dream, segments play out in the game in a seemingly linear fashion.
 Just as it offers clarity, it shifts to another time and place, possibly a different protagonist, and despite being none the wiser, it’s just… wonderful.

-You could jot down dreams of dragons or an ex from so many years ago and try to comprehend the meaning from a textbook by a white witch on the menopause, but sometimes we don’t always need an explanation.
+You could jot down dreams of dragons or an ex from so many years ago and try to comprehend the meaning from a textbook by a white witch on menopause, but sometimes we don’t always need an explanation.
 If you do seek an answer, you can debate about it with like-minded people, thus continuing the narrative after it’s supposedly finished.
 A refreshing aftertaste and testament of a good story.

 Is this a cop-out for a review of Paratopic?
 Not at all, but breaking down every scene with my interpretation will not only ruin the experience, but also corrupt your viewpoint, or at the very least, you’d disagree.
 What can be said is you play a smuggler tasked with transporting some ominous videotapes.

-The character models in the game resemble the N64’s Goldeneye and looks better suited on the PlayStation One than a current-gen. But when did that stop the Switch, and with a catalogue dominated by pixel-art dungeon crawlers and platform titles that are ‘inspired by’, I’m glad that Baltoro Games took a chance to bring Arbitary Metric’s game to the Nintendo.
+The character models in the game resemble the N64’s Goldeneye and look better suited on the PlayStation One than a current-gen. But when did that stop the Switch, and with a catalogue dominated by pixel-art dungeon crawlers and platform titles that are ‘inspired by’, I’m glad that Baltoro Games took a chance to bring Arbitary Metric’s game to the Nintendo.

 If graphics mean a lot to you, then forget about Paratopic.
 I love the grungy aesthetics that look like one of those video nasties that are represented in the story.
 The low-fi resolutions are the visual equivalent of plugging in an electric guitar and whacking the overdrive to the max – it’s raw, distorted and visceral.
 And no, I’m not a teenager – overdrive is cool.